To prevent accidents

 If the pilot light goes out on one of your natural gas appliances, turn the gas off at the appliance’s gas shutoff valve.
 Always wait at least five minutes to let gas disperse before trying to relight an appliance pilot light.

 If your pilot or burner flame is substantially higher than normal, this may be an indication of excessive pressure.
 You should call LG&E at 502-589-1444.

 Follow the appliance manufacturer's instructions to re-light a pilot light.
-If you cannot re-light the pilot light yourself, call LG&E or another qualified professional for assistance.
+If your natural gas service is interrupted for any reason, LG&E will re-light the pilot lights on your natural gas appliances for you.